Step‑by‑Step Food Noise Tracking Process

 -

 Create a Food‑Noise Log in Pepio — Start a single, central log to collect every craving and appetite note.
 Centralization prevents scattered notes and supports consistent tracking.
-Structured checklists increase adherence by about 80% when used for a month (The Decision Lab).
+Structured checklists can improve consistency when used for a month (The Decision Lab).
 Tip: name the log clearly and avoid duplicate trackers.

 -

-Define Entry Fields — Decide which fields you will record for each craving.
-Include date, time, dose, injection site, craving type, intensity, and context.
-Consistent fields make later analysis faster.
+Define Entry Fields — Capture key details in each entry—date, time, dose, injection site, craving type, intensity, and context—using Pepio’s GLP‑1 Symptom Log or notes.
+Consistent details make later analysis faster.
 For practical food‑logging tips, see the guide from SoWell.
 Tip: limit fields to essentials to avoid tracking fatigue.

 -

 Log Immediately After Each Shot — Record appetite changes and cravings within an hour of occurrence.
-Immediate logging reduces recall bias and links behavior to the right dose window.
-Real‑time logging is tied to about a 35% drop in unplanned snacking over two weeks (Cornell Health).
+Immediate logging reduces recall bias and helps link behavior to the right dose window.
+Real‑time logging can help reduce unplanned snacking over time (Cornell Health).
 Tip: capture one short sentence, not a long narrative.

 -

-Add Contextual Tags — Use a small set of tags such as stress, meal, dose‑increase, or sleep.
-Tags let you filter entries and spot common triggers quickly.
-Tip: start with five or fewer tags and expand only when patterns demand it.
+Add brief keywords in your note — Use short keywords (e.g., stress, meal, dose‑increase, sleep) so you can scan for patterns, or use Pepio’s GLP‑1 Symptom Log fields (severity, timing, dose context).
+Keywords make it easier to filter entries and spot common triggers quickly.
+Tip: start with five or fewer keywords and expand only when patterns demand it.

 -

 Review Weekly Trends — Set one short weekly review to scan frequency, timing, and triggers.
-Weekly review correlates with a 22% rise in perceived control over appetite among GLP‑1 users (AIR Detox).
+A weekly review is associated with better perceived control over appetite among GLP‑1 users (AIR Detox).
 Tip: jot one takeaway each week to track progress over time.

 -